Alibi (Vinyl): Plot

 Richie (Bobby Cannavale) meets with the Assistant U.S. Attorney to accept the deal in taking Galasso (Armen Garo) down.
-However, he is informed that the deal does not grand him protection.
+However, he is informed that the deal does not grant him protection.
 During this, Zak (Ray Romano) meets with Galasso, trying to get him in helping him in taking Richie out of American Century.

 Galasso and his right-hand man, Tony Del Greco, visit American Century's offices.
 Galasso reveals that Zak betrayed Richie, and he does not intend to help Zak in his request.
 He warns them to maintain the peace, also disclosing that he owns part of the Yankee Stadium as a front.
 This conversation is recorded for the detectives, and is used to arrest many of his associates.
 Meanwhile, Skip (J. C. MacKenzie), Scott (P. J. Byrne) and Julie (Max Casella) discover that the disco music is performing extremely well, as Clark (Jack Quaid) and Jorge (Christian Navarro) have convinced many clubs in using their CDs.

 As the Nasty Bits prepare for their performance at the Academy of Music, Kip (James Jagger) feels more distant from Jamie (Juno Temple) following their threesome with Alex.
 When Jamie claims she loves Alex, Kip decides to abandon the band and evict her from his apartment.
 Jamie asks Richie for help, but he demands that she find her way out of it.

 Richie and Zak are summoned to a warehouse by Galasso, who is angry about the arrests in his front.
 He is convinced they had a role in the raid, as it happened in close proximity to their discussion at the office.
 Richie then blames Corso (Bo Dietl) for the raid, who in turn confesses about Buck Rogers' death.
 Del Greco murders Corso and spares Richie and Zak.
 Richie asks Lester (Ato Essandoh) to use one of his songs as he is still the credited owner, forced to pay a substantial amount of money.

 Lester and Jamie get to Kip's apartment, finding that he overdosed.
 They are forced to shower him and get him in time for the Nasty Bits' performance.
 Richie manages to get Kip revived in time, but fires Jamie for her role in the band's problems.
 The Nasty Bits fail to incite excitement in the crowd, but attract interest when the police arrive to stop the event for their controversial lyrics, which was planned by Richie.
 Richie then meets with his handler at a bar to disclose more information on Galasso but omitting Corso's murder.
 The bar owner, Hilly Kristal (David Vadim) tells Richie he plans to rename the bar to CBGB.
 Richie returns to the offices, where he reads a glowing review of the performance.
 He then states that he is officially launching Alibi Records, and invites the executives to vandalize their offices to celebrate.